 - Best times: dry days from spring to fall

 If you enjoy picnics in the great outdoors, you should have a picnic on the Great Wall during your China trip.

 There is little choice for restaurants when visiting the Great Wall.
 If you are going to do a 5-hour hike, you should prepare some snacks in case you need more energy.
 Why not bring a picnic too?

 Touring with China Highlights, our tour guide will help prepare food and drinks and carry them for you on the Great Wall.
 You can have a picnic in a watchtower during your hiking trip.
 It will definitely make your Great Wall hiking trip more memorable, as you imagine the conditions the garrisons and wall workers endured as they ate.

 Read more about the Great Wall:

 The Great Wall was built on mountain ridges.
-So, to reach the wall, you will usually need to hike up mountain paths for about 1 hour, and you will also need to hike down.
+To reach the wall, you will usually need to hike up mountain paths for about 1 hour, and you will also need to hike down.

 Luckily, some sections offer cable cars so you don't have to do the hiking up and down.

-At Mutianyu there is another fun way to get down from the wall: roller coaster carts.
-Michelle Obama has ridden a roller cart at Mutianyu.
-You too can sit on a cart and roll safely down to the valley, like the former first lady.
+At Badaling and Mutianyu, there is another fun way to get down from the wall: toboggan.
+Michelle Obama had ridden a toboggan down at Mutianyu.
+You too can sit on a toboggan and roll safely down to the valley, as the former first lady.

 If you are planning a Great Wall tour and want to experience the interesting things above, don't hesitate to let us know.
 Or you can start to create your own Great Wall tour here by telling us your interests and requirements.